livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 ## Layout and Styling

-We ship a [LiveChat Boilerplate](/boilerplate) – it's a lightweight CSS stylesheet to help you lift off with creating the extension interface.
+We ship a [LiveChat Boilerplate](/boilerplate) – it's a lightweight CSS stylesheet to help you lift off with creating the widget interface.